yinkalario/Two-Stage-Polyphonic-Sound-Event-Detection-and-Localization/README.md

 ## Citation

-*he code in this repo is easy to understand and implement.
+The code in this repo is easy to understand and implement.
 Please also check our baseline method in https://github.com/qiuqiangkong/dcase2019_task3.

 If you found our codes are useful, please cite the following papers: